code2648/da-id-q1-2022-refresh/content/1300/1320-databrew.md

     Leave all other settings as default.
 Click **Apply**

     After this transform, the new column `dataQualityGrade_mapped` is of type double, convert this column to integer.
+By clicking on the **#** on top left of the new column `dataQualityGrade_mapped`.

 9. You are now ready to publish the recipe so that it can be used in DataBrew jobs.
 The final recipe looks like the following.